Skip to main content

 In the meantime, apprentices can still continue with preparations for meeting gateway requirements and get confirmation on readiness to take EPA from your line manager/ workplace mentor/ employer.
 It is important to note that the ESFA would consider awarding the apprenticeship without the EPA at the current time.

-What opportunities are there to continue with my apprenticeship?
 Some employers are hiring apprentices who have made redundant during this pandemic.
 Where this is possible, you are able to continue to earn while learning valuable skills.
 If you have been made redundant, or believe you are at risk of being made redundant in the future, you can use new Vacancy Sharing Service which is part of the new Redundancy Support Service for Apprentices.

 Tri-partite progress reviews are already being delivered using a blend of face-to-face and virtual meetings.
 These meetings will be held virtually for some time, although our campus is open with measures in place to ensure everyone's safety.
 Your Personal Tutor will contact you to organise your progress review meeting.

 Your learning will be enhanced with a digital provision, giving a blended approach to your time at Kingston University.
 You will continue to get personal support from your lecturers, and benefit from the University's support services, such as finance, healthcare and faith services.

 We want to ensure that you have a supportive, inclusive and high-quality learning experience that Kingston is proud to deliver and we are putting a number of measures in place to provide you with this.
 The whole University is focused on making sure you receive an excellent education and a fulfilling experience.

 Visit our Covid-19 information and guidance section to view the latest updates for Kingston University students, staff and visitors.

 You may also find the useful links and resources listed on our website helpful in answering any questions or concerns you may have.
 You can also get in touch with us on:

 For more information please contact our apprenticeships team.